Academy

 Player Pathway

-What is unique about the BW PASE Academy, is not only do we have a direct pathway into men’s first team football, unlike many of the programmes of our kind that have no true affiliation to a senior Football Club, but we also have a track record of over 20-years of providing alternative exit routes for our players.
+What is unique about the BW PASE Academy is not only that we provide a direct pathway into men’s First Team football, unlike many programmes of our kind that have no genuine affiliation with a senior football club, but also that we have a proven track record spanning more than 20-years of providing alternative progression routes for our players.

 Whether that be to go onto University both in the UK and the USA on ‘soccer’ scholarships, as well as entering either professional and semi-professional football, or even to go directly into the work place using the knowledge and skills gathered whilst on the programme studying your chosen education course.

-Our player pathway is simple and has six tiers.
-Some players may only ever stay at one tier, others may progress through all tiers, whilst others may skip levels out completely during their progression.
-Over two decades we have seen all scenarios play out, and ultimately it doesn’t always boil down to the player’s talent, but their attitude, discipline and desire.
+Our player pathway is simple and consists of four tiers.
+Some players may remain at one tier throughout their time with us, while others may progress through every stage.
+Equally, some players may skip tiers altogether during their development.
+Over the past two decades, we have seen every possible scenario play out.
+Ultimately, progression does not always come down to talent alone, but rather a player’s attitude, discipline and desire.

 Category 2 and 3

-We start with our category 2 and 3 groups who play in the National League Youth Alliance, as well as the AoC Sport Leagues, which is operated by the English College’s Football Association.
-These leagues provide frequent competitive football for our players to develop in a professional environment alongside likeminded players and coaches.
+We begin with our Category 2 and Category 3 groups, who compete in the National League Youth Alliance as well as the AoC Sport Leagues, which are operated by the English Colleges’ Football Association.
+These competitions provide regular, competitive football, allowing our players to develop in a professional environment alongside like-minded players and coaches.

 Under 18's

-The next level in our player pathway is our Under 18’s group.
-This is a very competitive level, of which we target to win both the league and cup titles every year.
-This group will also get the opportunity to play in the prestigious FA Youth Cup, and if drawn at home, these games are played within our Meadow Park Stadium and on those occasions the players are treated identically to the first team in every aspect.
+The next stage in our player pathway is our Under 18’s group.
+This is a highly competitive level where we aim to compete for both league and cup honours every season.
+This group also has the opportunity to compete in the prestigious FA Youth Cup.
+If drawn at home, these fixtures are played at Meadow Park Stadium, where the players are treated in exactly the same way as the First Team in every aspect.

 Under 19's